Breast self-exam for breast awareness

 Why it's done

-Breast self-exam for breast awareness helps you understand the normal look and feel of your breasts.
-If you notice a change in your breasts that seems abnormal, you can report it to your doctor.
+A breast self-exam that you do for breast awareness helps you understand the normal look and feel of your breasts.
+If you notice a change in your breasts that seems abnormal or if you notice one breast is different when compared with the other, you can report it to your doctor.

 There are many conditions that can cause changes in your breasts, including breast cancer.

-A breast self-exam for breast awareness isn't a reliable way to screen for breast cancer.
-Still, a significant number of women report that the first sign of their breast cancer was a breast lump they discovered on their own.
+Although the breast self-exam technique isn't always a reliable way to detect breast cancer, a significant number of women report that the first sign of their breast cancer was a new breast lump they discovered on their own.
 For this reason, doctors recommend being familiar with the normal consistency of your breasts.

 A breast self-exam for breast awareness is a safe way to become familiar with the normal look and feel of your breasts.